 You must have the ability to deliver the load reduction within a prescribed ramp period (such as 10 minutes or 30 minutes), or be able to shift your usage patterns on an hourly basis.

 For some services, you must register as a Load Resource with ERCOT, and your facility must be made available for testing prior to actual participation.
-For others, you need only contract with your REP to participate in the Day Ahead and Real Time markets.
+For others, you need only contract with your REP or a QSE to participate in the Day Ahead and Real Time markets.

 You must contract with either your REP or a QSE to represent your available load to the system.
 A QSE is the only type of entity with which ERCOT has financial relationships.
 Your REP and QSE may be the same company or may be different companies.